 Last year saw most of the major operators eliminating unlimited data plans to move to tiered pricing.
 There is very little support for the operators from the community as everyone sees it as an inhibitor to the connected world.
 Questions afloat on whether it will impede the growth of video-centric applications (still in their infancy) – be it the multi-player gaming or the video calling, media streaming, or the many anticipated new applications.
 But it is being recognized that growth in data traffic is impacted by multiple drivers – as was seen in India over the last year after the introduction of 3G services, where data growth was impeded due to high tariff’s, inadequate coverage for 3G across the regions and lack of seamless interoperability of many services (e.g., Video conference) across operators.
 It is clear that monetization of higher bandwidth networks cannot be taken as given – a more holistic approach is needed to facilitate the adoption of data services and thereafter manage the explosion of data.

 It is a reality that the carriers need to gain control of growing bandwidth consumption and to make consumers pay for what they use while provisioning for an adequate level of quality of service.
 While the initial efforts started with ways to curtail data-hogging activities, it is slowly been recognized that there may be better alternatives to address the fundamental problem by re-defining the delivery of their services, managing the way bandwidth is utilized between voice and data services, as well as within multiple data sessions, and introducing new revenue streams.
 This also serves to enable the telecom providers to differentiate their role in the value-chain and demand a share in the revenue thru premium services.

-This requires a re-think of the existing architecture to target fair play, offer flexibility thru tiered services facilitate monetization thru dynamic policy control & upgrade options, recognize customer loyalty, and integrate partner/sponsors into service models.
+This requires a re-think of the existing architecture to target fair play, offer flexibility through tiered services facilitate monetization through dynamic policy control & upgrade options, recognize customer loyalty, and integrate partner/sponsors into service models.

 Architecture: Manage Inter-linkages